TheLovinator1/discord-reminder-bot/README.md

 * Install latest version of [git](https://git-scm.com/), [Python](https://www.python.org/) and [Poetry](https://python-poetry.org/docs/#installation).
 * Download project from GitHub and change directory into it.
-* Open terminal in repository folder.
+* Open terminal in the repository folder.
 * Install requirements:
   * `poetry install`
 * Rename .env.example to .env and fill it out.